Author: sifars

 Best way to handle background processes in linux

-To install Supervisor on Ubuntu:
+To install Supervisor on an Ubuntu system, run the following command:

 sudo apt-get install supervisor